Wong Shee Ping: Marriage and children

 In January 1923 Wong married Ellen Louisa (Cissie) Sam in Melbourne.
 Their daughter Maude Florence (Bonnie) Shee Ping was born later the same year.
 He was also survived by a wife and child in Kaiping in 1948.

 Later life

+Photograph of a group of passengers taken on a ship.
+Wong Shee Ping is sitting in the middle, c.
+1930s.

 In 1924, Wong returned to China to represent Australasia at the first national conference of the Kuomintang.
 He was appointed by Sun Yatsen to the party’s Central Propaganda Committee and became involved with the Hong Kong Morning Post.
 Later in the 1920s he held various provincial posts in the Republican government of China, and was a member of its Overseas Chinese Affairs Commission.

 It is not known whether he intended to return to Australia, or whether he kept in touch with his wife Cissie after his departure.
 There are few known records of his activities after 1931.
 He died in his home county Kaiping in 1948, aged in his early 70s.